 an individual is an abstraction unknown to experience, and so likewise is society when regarded as something apart from individuals....`Society' and `individuals' do not denote separable phenomena, but are simply collective and distributive and aspects of the same thing....

-But in spite of this inevitable presence of the social, very little and only occasional attention was directed toward understanding it, and so society remained "undiscovered" for centuries of human life.
-(I am borrowing this usage from a popular introductory sociological theory textbook with the suggestive title: The Discovery of Society.)
+But in spite of this inevitable presence of the social, very little and only occasional attention was directed toward understanding it, and thus society remained "undiscovered" for centuries of human life.
+(I borrow this usage from a popular introductory sociological theory textbook with is suggestively titled: The Discovery of Society.)

 Throughout all of time, then, people have lived in groups; they have been, as Cooley says, constantly in the presence of their own "two-ness."
-However present it had been, it was not really identified, pointed to, marked off, confronted, explored, investigated until in the late 17th and early 18th centuries.
+And yet, however present it had been, it was not fully and conscientiously identified, pointed to, marked off, confronted, explored, investigated until the late 17th and early 18th centuries.

 Why would this be so?
 Why should it have taken so long?
 With something so constant, so insistent as the immediate social context of their own human lives, why would people not discover society until long after Columbus set sail for the Orient, after the Romans had mastered the building of roads and the hot water bath, after the Aztecs had determined the repeated patterns of the stars?